Do you want to send a series of automated drip notifications to your subscribers?

 To select when you’d like to send the push notification, simply click the ‘Send notification’ dropdown menu.

-To add another notification to the drip campaign, simply click the ‘Add New Notification’ button.
+To add another notification to the drip campaign, simply click the ‘Add New Notification’ button at the bottom.

 Once you’ve added all the notifications, simply click the ‘Drip Settings’ button.